ChangLiuuu/Socket-Program/README.md

 server check the pockets and sends back ACK pocket or different REJECT pockets.

 <h2>ACK timeout test:</h2>
 Do not run the server, client begins to send packets to the server.
 The client will try to resend 3 times if the server does not respond ack message for 3 seconds.
 After 3 times trying, the client prints out: "Server does not respond".

-d<h2><h2>sdsdfsdfi<>
+ <h2 color ="red">Error packet test:</h2>
 	0xFFF4: reject out of sequence
   Client sends packet number 1 first, and then send packet number 5.dfd